DrPandemic/Auction/README.md

 - [ ] Continue Abathur
 - [ ] Improve error management with node-rest-client
 - [x] Why is the logger not global...?
+- [ ] Logger : use subject rather than level

 ### Web
 - [ ] Choose which stack to use for frontend.
 Node rest + ng2?